ArthPatel-GitHub/AS91893--DMO-/README.md

     pip install -r requirements.txt
     ```

-4. Run the application locally:

     python app.py
     ```

-5. Access the website by opening your browser and navigating to `http://localhost:5000`.
+4. Access the website by opening your browser and navigating to `http://127.0.0.1:5000`.

 ---